bladewindUI

 name="xl-modal">

 I am the extra large modal.
 How do you like my size now.
-You could fill me up with some much needed content.

-<x-bladewind.button onclick="showModal('omg-modal')">
+<x-bladewind::button onclick="showModal('omg-modal')">

 OMG Modal